Black Diamond HiLight Review

 While the HiLight's inability to completely seal out the elements and generally poor strong wind performance keeps it from being super versatile, it is far better in 3-season conditions than the majority of single wall tents.

-Should You Buy the Black Diamond Hilight
+Should You Buy the Black Diamond Hilight?

 The Hilight is best suited for mostly fair-weather adventures.
 It shines if you are "pickier" about the weather and rarely face storms.
 It's among the lightest and most compact models we tested.
 It has excellent ventilation and decent livable space (for a bivy tent).
 It is one of the better single-wall tents for lower elevation or warmer nights.
 The large mesh door and window let air circulate while keeping the critters out.
 That said, it is not all that versatile due to its poor performance in wetter weather or strong winds.
 It's a great option if you are frequently using it in 3-season conditions below treeline.
 If you're at higher elevations and expect moderate to strong winds or heavy precipitation, get something else.

 For most people, the Black Diamond Eldorado is going to be better.
 It is double the price and heavier but is a true 4-season tent.
 If you want to go lighter yet (and less versatile), the Black Diamond Firstlight is a few ounces lighter and a little more packable.
 You lose a little headroom and a much smaller door, but it is lighter weight.
 It shares the same mediocre storm performance.
-If you like the overall design of this model but want something waterproof, check out the slightly bigger and far more storm-resistant Black Diamond Ahwahnee.
-The downside of the Ahwahnee is it's over 2 lbs heavier and much more expensive.